vicpang/rob101/readme.md

     1. representation
     - landmark are represented by (id,x,y).
       In matlab, it is a vector, and landmarks is a struct of such vectors.

     - observation data and odometry data are structure into time stamps.
       Timestamp is a 1xN struct array, on each time stamp, it has two field, sensor and odometry.
       Each sensor and odometry are again struct

     - Odometry: 1x1 a struct with three fields, r1, t, r2, corresponding to model

     - sensor: 1xN struct since at one time, there may be several landmarks seen.
       Sensor has three fields: (id, range, bearing) which corresponds the sensor model
     - state x: vector of length 3: (x,y,theta)

-    -careful: normalize theta everytime it is changed
+    - careful: normalize theta everytime it is changed

     2. the odometry model
     - odometry model is how state changes if we only consider odometry information.